zevross-spatial/rpackage-sensorDataImport/README.md

 * There are few items in Ashlin's Shiny app that we need to make sure to decide about including Study ID, TimeZone, HEPA, minutes for rolling mean.

+* Need to review what happens with time zones and daylight savings time

+*  ~~Add file name to all the tables in the database~~

+* ~~Double check how the line in the microPEM (30-30 or a string) is being processed~~ if 30,30 is replaced by a string this is fine, the string is added in place of 30|30

+* Double check memory usage, particularly when processing many files.

+*  ~~Double check how the errors are being handled.
+Specifically are other files being processed after an error or does it stop there.~~ It processes until there is an error and then stops so that files in the queue after an error are not processed.
+I changed the error warning to give a list of properly uploaded files and those that were not processed.

+* ~~Add a check to see if the data has already been uploaded by checking file name or file name information~~ It now checks the database before uploading and reports an error if the file has been uploaded.

+*  We will need to develop and approach to assigning "session" to all the files.
+This could potentially be in the SQL database or maybe when the data is pulled.

+* Add a backup function

+* ~~Rather than create new tables with session etc potentially use PostgreSQL "views"~~ don't think this is necessary.

+* Create a delete data function.
+We discussed adding this to Shiny but this may not be worth the effort, an R function may be enough.

+* We need some kind of "events" field or check.
+For example, if humidity data is bad, but other data is good for a line how do we handle.

+* We need to add data quality checks on file upload.

+* ~~In some data files there may be missing dates or times (microPEM has "Errored lines").
+This may not be an issue in the database itself, but it will be an issue in the aggregation/summarization~~ we now delete errored lines.

 ### If you're getting errors

 * Sometimes deleting NAMESPACE and re-running document(), load_all() helped